SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 ## Site-to-Site IPSec VPN

 All traffic between HQ (192.168.0.64/26) and Branch (192.168.0.128/25) must be encrypted.
-A site-to-site IPSec VPN tunnel handles this — it's transparent to end users and encrypts everything at the network layer.
+A site-to-site IPSec VPN tunnel handles this; it's transparent to end users and encrypts everything at the network layer.

 ### How IPSec Works Here